vinceimbat/vinceimbat.com-v1/content/about/index.md

 ---
-title: "About"
+title: "About Me"
 description: About Vince Imbat
 date: "2017-03-18"
 showDate: false
 showPagination: false
 ---

-# Welcome.

-I am grateful that you are here.
+Welcome.
+I am grateful that you have found me here.

 My name is Vince Imbat.
 I'm a writer who explores what it means to live a life of independent philosophical contemplation in the 21st century.